This is an on-going art project by Sean-Michael Argo and SJ Tucker.

 Their battle is legend.
 Claws flash, sword bites, teeth rend, and musket shot wounds.
 Strike for strike and blood for blood, until Slyph drives him into the shadows.
 She breathes deep, the battle hard-won, and tracks him through the wood.
 Across field and stream, mountain and ford, to a small cottage resting in a valley.

 No tale told by bard or herald spoke of such a place, and her sky-pirate’s instincts sets her teeth on edge.
-Wary she be of this holdfast deep in the Werewood, when no sane man cared to dwell.
+Wary she be of this holdfast deep in the Werewood, where no sane man cared to dwell.
 Slyph calls the mirrors and Rumplestiltskin appears at her side, trapped by powers of reflection and speech until he grants her request.

 Rumplestiltskin the goblin, made of riddles and rags, sharp with his wits and wise as a hag.
 Dangerous company he be, and yet she has called him still.
 He smiles and sharpens his needles as Slyph bargains information and aide for this goblin’s freedom.
 And so it is that Rumplestilstkin then tells the Maiden of Loaves the truth about Count Brass and the wolf at his gates.